Devin Singletary: 2019

-On September 8, 2019, Singletary made his professional debut for the Buffalo Bills.
+On September 8, 2019, Singletary made his professional debut for the Bills.
 He finished the game against the New York Jets with 70 rushing yards on four carries, in addition to five receptions for 28 yards as the Bills won 17–16.
 Singletary scored his first NFL rushing touchdown one week later, during a 28–14 win over the New York Giants.
 He finished with 57 rushing yards on six carries prior to leaving with a hamstring injury.
 In Week 9 against the Washington Redskins, Singletary had his breakout game rushing for 95 yards on 20 carries with one touchdown and 45 yards receiving on three receptions in the 24–9 win.
 In Week 13 against the Dallas Cowboys on Thanksgiving Day, Singletary rushed 14 times for 63 yards and caught three passes for 38 yards, including a 28-yard touchdown reception from wide receiver John Brown, in the 26–15 win.
 Overall, he finished the 2019 season with 151 carries for 775 rushing yards and two rushing touchdowns to go along with 29 receptions for 194 receiving yards and two receiving touchdowns.

 2020

-With the departure of veteran power back Frank Gore in free agency, Buffalo drafted Zack Moss in the 2020 NFL Draft to complement Singletary's elusive running style.
+With the departure of veteran power back Frank Gore in free agency, Buffalo drafted Zack Moss in the 2020 NFL draft to complement Singletary's elusive running style.
 Singletary split carries with Moss throughout the season, but finished as Buffalo's top rusher in 2020.
 He attained 687 yards and two touchdowns on 156 carries, with his longest run being a 51-yard touchdown against the Denver Broncos in Week 15, and also caught 38 passes for 269 yards.
 He also fumbled the ball just once, compared to four times during his rookie season.